-The PDCM billing codes can be utilized in many common clinical workflows within your office setting, including but not limited to: Transition of care, Social determinants of health screening, within Specialty and Primary Care team interactions, Gaps in care and substance abuse disorder.

-Be sure to appropriately document your care management encounters in detail and according to the billing rules specified by each individual insurance carrier
+- The PDCM billing codes can be utilized in many common clinical workflows within your office setting, including but not limited to: transition of care, social determinants of health screening, within specialty and primary care team interactions, gaps in care and substance use disorder. - Be sure to appropriately document your care management encounters in detail and according to the billing rules specified by each individual insurance carrier.